Dolmen City: History

-Dolmen City's site was originally the site of a casino, which was closed in 1978 during the dictatorship of General Zia-ul-Haq before it was formally opened.
-The site was purchased for 100 million rupees, but was valued at 50 billion rupees by 2019.
-The complex was owned by the International Complex Project - a venture which was 20%-owned by the Arif Habib Group, and 80% by the Dolmen Group.
+Dolmen City's site was originally the site of a casino complex, which was closed in 1978 during the dictatorship of General Zia-ul-Haq before it was formally opened.
+The site was purchased for 100 million rupees, but the value of the listed portion of that property was in excess of 50 billion rupees in 2019.
+The complex was owned by the International Complex Project - a venture which was 20% owned by the Arif Habib Group, and 80% by the Dolmen Group.
 Since June 2015, the companies have listed some of their shares as part of the Dolmen City REIT on the Pakistan Stock Exchange.

 Construction of the Dolmen City complex began in 2005, and was completed in phases.
 The site's branch of Dolmen Mall was completed in 2011, while the Harbour Front Tower and Executive Towers were completed in 2019.
-Towers A and B were topped out in 2019, but have not yet been inaugurated.

 Office towers

 Towers A and B are 150 m in height, 40 floors each, and are made of concrete.
 They were designed by architect Arshad Shahid Abdulla.
-Both house corporate offices, while Tower B will also host a hotel on its ten top floors.
+Both house corporate offices.

 Executive Tower is a 17-floor corporate office building, and is home to co-working space company Regus.
 Harbour Front is an office building with 19 floors, and houses some multinational corporations such as Mitsubishi and Procter & Gamble.
 The occupancy rate in Harbour Front is 92% as of Q1 2020.

 Dolmen Mall

 Dolmen Mall is a 3-level shopping mall built in 2011 with an area of 600,000 sqft, of which 547,924 sqft are leasable.
 It has 130 stores, including several international brands.
-There are several Pakistani chains as well, including Khaadi. & Converse.
+There are several Pakistani chains as well, including Khaadi.
+Aldo, Nike & Adidas.
 The occupancy rate of the mall is 98.3% as of Q1 2020.